liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/05-deploying-projects-with-blade-cli.markdown

 - `blade watch`
 - `blade deploy -w`

-The `blade watch` command is the fastest way to develop and test module changes in @product@.
-This is because the `watch` command does not rebuild your project every time a change is detected.
-When running `blade watch`, your project is not copied to Portal, but rather, is installed into the Portal runtime as a reference.
+The `blade watch` command is the fastest way to develop and test module changes, because the `watch` command does not rebuild your project every time a change is detected.
+When running `blade watch`, your project is not copied to Portal, but rather, is installed into the runtime as a reference.
 This means that the Portal does not make a cached copy of the project.
-This allows the Portal to immediately see changes that are made to your project's files.
-When the `watch` task is canceled, your module is automatically uninstalled from Portal.
+This allows the Portal to see changes that are made to your project's files immediately.
+When you cancel the `watch` task, your module is uninstalled automatically.

 +$$$